 abline(v = x.obs, col = "red")

-We see that probability of getting at least this large counts under the null is the probability of the right-hand tail:
+We see that the probability of getting at least this large counts under the null is the probability of the right-hand tail:

 p.right = 1 - pbinom(x.obs-1, size = n, prob = p.null) # one-sided P-value